edemaine/fold/doc/tutorial/README.md

 * `"file_creator": "text editor"` says that we used a text editor to write this file by hand.
 This metadata is more interesting when computer software generates the file.
-* `"file_author": "FOLD Tutorial"` says that the FOLD Tutorial authored this file.
-Normally this would be a person's name.
-In general, it's just a string meant to be read by humans.
+* `"file_author": "Erik Demaine"` names the person/people who authored
+  this file.
+In general, this is just a string meant to be read by humans.
+* `"file_title": "Preliminary Base"` titles the overall file.
+  This is just a string meant to be read by humans.
 * `"file_classes": ["singleModel"]` says that this `.fold` file describes a single origami model, though we'll end up including two instances of that model (unfolded and folded).
 Classes are special values meant to aid computer software to understand the intended meaning of a file.
-* `"frame_title": "Preliminary Base Crease Pattern"` titles the first instance of the model, which will be the crease pattern.
-This is just a string meant to be read by humans.
+* `"frame_title": "Preliminary Base Crease Pattern"` titles the first instance of the model within the file, which will be the crease pattern.
+  This is again just a string meant to be read by humans.
 * `"frame_classes": ["creasePattern"]` says that this first instance of the model is a crease pattern.
 Again, this is a special value to help computer software understand the meaning (without understanding